iusehooks/redhooks/README.md

 ReactDOM.render(<App />, rootElement);
 ```

-## Dispatching Sync and Async Actions - No expensive rendering
+## Dispatching Sync and Async Actions - No expensive rendering operation
 If your component does not perform an expensive rendering you can use `useStore` Redhooks API within your
 function Component in order to have access to the Redhooks store.
-Class or function components that perform expensive rendering can be connected to the store by using `connect` Redhooks HOC which takes care to avoid unnecessary re-rendering in order to improve the performance.
+Class or function components that perform expensive rendering operations can be connected to the store by using `connect` Redhooks HOC which takes care to avoid unnecessary re-rendering in order to improve the performance.
 But we will see it in action in the next paragraph.

 `./components/DispatchAction.js`
 ```js